SignalK/signalk-server-java/README.md

 _NOTE: ports have changed to 8080 and 3000, and REST api now has /v1 appended_

-You should now have a SignalK server running:
+You should now have a SignalK server running, on http://localhost:8080.
+There is a menu page there that allows you to access the following:

 * hawt.io management console on `http://localhost:8000/hawtio`
 * webserver on `http://localhost:8080`